You can sink a lot of money into furniture. If you dont buy carefully,

 Since customers seldom have legal rights against manufacturers, you need

-a retailers warranty in order to have a legal leg to stand on.
-Even if
+a retailers warranty to have a legal leg to stand on.
+Even if your retailer

-your retailer can recover repair or replacement costs from the manufacturer,
+can recover repair or replacement costs from the manufacturer, the retailer

-the retailer may be more interested in selling furniture than in following
+may be more interested in selling furniture than in following through with

-through with needed service.
-Youll be more comfortable if you have a legal
+service.
+Youll be more comfortable if you have a legal basis for forcing

-pieces you like.
-So you want a retailer that will come through even if
+So you want a retailer that will come through even if it cant recover

 Its very likely that you can claim an implied warranty of merchantability,